naszilla/naszilla/docs/local_search.md

 [Local Search is State of the Art for Neural Architecture Search Benchmarks](https://arxiv.org/abs/2005.02960)\
 Colin White, Sam Nolen, and Yash Savani.\
 _arXiv:2005.02960_.
+(Note: an updated version of the paper will be available on arXiv soon.)

 We study the simplest versions of local search, showing that local search achieves strong results on NASBench-101 (size 10^6) and NASBench-201 (size 10^4).
 See our paper for a theoretical study which characterizes the performance of local search on graph optimization problems, backed by simulation results.